Milypm/soccer-leagues-scraper/README.md

 ## Testing with RSpec
 - Verify that you have RSpec installed: go to the Terminal/Command line and type: 'rspec -v' or 'rspec --version'.
-- To install Rspec: go to the Terminal/Command line and type: 'gem install rspec', you can now verify the version installed with 'rspec -v' or 'rspec --version'.
+- To install Rspec: go to 'Setup' section above.
 - Open the root directory for this repository ('soccer-leagues-scraper'):
    Type: rspec